steveperkins/pantak-hf75/README.md

 driver.isWarmedUp();
 ```

-If the Pantak HF75 hasn't been used in the past 4 hours, it needs to warm up the tube before emitting again.
-You can tell the Pantak HF75 to bypass this safety check by using `driver.overrideWarmup()`.
+If the Pantak HF 75 hasn't been used in the past 4 hours, it needs to warm up the tube before emitting again.
+You can tell the Pantak HF 75 to bypass this safety check by using `driver.overrideWarmup()`.
 Bypassing warm-up and starting emission can damage your tube, so be careful with this.

 ### Turn on X-rays
 ```
 driver.startEmitting(10, 30); // kV, mA
 ```

-You need to verify that the specified kV and mA won't harm the Pantak HF75. pantak-hf75 provides minimal checks to prevent damage - specifically, it prevents the given kV and mA from exceeding the set limits for the Pantak HF75.
+You need to verify that the specified kV and mA won't harm the Pantak HF 75. pantak-HF 75 provides minimal checks to prevent damage - specifically, it prevents the given kV and mA from exceeding the set limits for the Pantak HF 75.

 ### Turn off X-rays
 ```
 driver.stopEmitting();
 ```

-You can verify the Pantak HF75 is no longer emitting with `driver.isEmitting()`, which returns a boolean to indicate emission state.
+You can verify the Pantak HF 75 is no longer emitting with `driver.isEmitting()`, which returns a boolean to indicate emission state.

 ### Disconnect
 ```